 Boil water for pasta: Bring a large pot of water to a boil.

 Add liquid and simmer: Add in the half-and-half and stock.
-Increase heat to medium-high and bring to a simmer.
+Increase heat to medium-high and bring to a simmer (DO NOT BOIL).
 Immediately reduce heat to maintain a gentle simmer.
 Cover and cook until the squash is extremely tender, about 20-22 minutes.
 Turn off heat.

 Puree sauce: Once the squash is tender, use an immersion blender to puree the squash and stock mixture until smooth and creamy.
 Alternatively, transfer the squash mixture to a stand blender in batches and puree until smooth.
 Return the squash puree to the pot.